chapost1/day-hour-select-panel/README.md

 <hr>

-Select Options:
+How To Select: (options)
 1. Toggle By Click.
 2. Drag Select.
+3. Click on Day / Hour Button.
-3. The original component has shift method, which is omitted.
+4. The original component has shift method, which is omitted.
 It's redundant when we have drag-selection.
-4. Click on Day / Hour Button.